Last will and testament of Adolf Hitler: Aftermath

 Only three of Hitler's known "brothers and sisters" survived infancy and were still living at the time of death, full-blooded sister Paula Hitler and half-siblings Alois Hitler Jr. and Angela Hitler.
 Alois Hitler Jr.'s only surviving son William, who was raised and supported by only his mother and her family after Alois Jr. deserted them while fighting for Germany during World War I, was also estranged from his uncle Adolf Hitler, who he publicly stated he "hated" by 1939.
 William defected to Britain where he had previously lived before taking up residency in Germany in 1933 and to the United States, where he served as a U.S. soldier during World War II.
-In 1952, Hitler's sister Paula tried to claim her inheritance under the will, but was unsuccessful because Hitler had yet to be legally declared dead.
+Despite being mentioned in the will, Alois Jr. had in fact only been a Nazi Party member prior to Hitler's rule from 1926 to 1927.
+Though they were also named in the will, Hitler was acknowledged to have had a low opinion of his sister Paula and his half-sister Angela, referring to them both as "stupid geese."
+In 1952, Paula tried to claim her inheritance under the will, but was unsuccessful because Hitler had yet to be legally declared dead.

 All three of Hitler's "old secretaries", who were named in the will as being among the co-workers who could inherit some of his belongings, were caught and arrested.
 Johanna Wolf and Christa Schroeder would be arrested in May 1945 and Gerda Christian in March 1946.
 Hitler's youngest secretary Traudl Junge, who typed Hitler's testaments, was arrested in June 1945.

 Numerous items which were in Hitler's possession at the time of his death were auctioned off in April 1971 by the estate of his housekeeper Anni Winter.
 In 1954, a court ruling resulted in Winter losing possession of numerous items to the state of Bavaria.
 However, Winter was allowed to keep some of items, which she pledged to sell in order to acquire a cafe.
-By 1971, Winter was acknowledged to have had possession of at least five dozen items of Hitler’s, including numerous personal photographs.
+By 1971, Winter was acknowledged to have had possession of at least five dozen items of Hitler's, including numerous personal photographs.
 According to Time, Winter had an "ardor for collecting just about anything Hitler touched."